CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

 The segmentation sample app has been designed to be modular in all aspects.
 It imports and uses various modules such as data decoders, encoders, pipeline pre and post processors and the model inference.
 Some of these modules are defined in the same folder as the sample whereas the rest are defined in the common scripts folder for a wider re-use.

-1. Modules used by this sample app that are defined in the common folder (i.e. not specific just to this sample) are the ``ImageBatchDecoderPyTorch`` and ``ImageBatchEncoderPyTorch`` for PyTorch based image decoding and encoding and ``VideoBatchDecoderVPF`` and ``VideoBatchEncoderVPF`` for VPF based video decoding and encoding.
+1. Modules used by this sample app that are defined in the common folder (i.e. not specific just to this sample) are the ``ImageBatchDecoder`` and ``ImageBatchEncoder`` for nvImageCodec based image decoding and encoding and ``VideoBatchDecoder`` and ``VideoBatchEncoder`` for PyNvVideoCodec based video decoding and encoding.

 2. Modules specific to this sample (i.e. defined in the segmentation sample folder) are ``PreprocessorCvcuda`` and ``PostprocessorCvcuda`` for CVCUDA based pre and post processing pipelines and ``SegmentationPyTorch`` and ``SegmentationTensorRT`` for the model inference.

 The first stage in our pipeline is importing all necessary python modules.
-Apart from the modules described above, this also includes modules such as torch and torchvision, torchnvjpeg, vpf and the main package of CVCUDA (i.e. nvcv) among others.
+Apart from the modules described above, this also includes modules such as torch and torchvision, torchnvjpeg, vpf and the main package of CVCUDA among others.
 Be sure to import ``pycuda.driver`` before importing any other GPU packages like torch or cvcuda to ensure a proper initialization.

 .. literalinclude:: ../../../../samples/segmentation/python/main.py
    :language: python